Solvable and Nilpotent Matroids: Realizability and Irreducible Decomposition of Their Associated Varieties: Nilpotent matroids

 \subsection{Defining equations}

 In this subsection, we compute the defining equations for the matroid varieties of specific nilpotent matroid families.
 Theorem~\ref{je} shows that for nilpotent paving matroids with no points of degree greater than two, the circuit and matroid varieties coincide.
-Theorem~\ref{gc 3} provides the defining equations for forest-like configurations.
-We also introduce weak-nilpotent and strong-nilpotent matroids.
-Additionally, Theorem~\ref{rel 19} proves that for strong-nilpotent matroids, the matroid and circuit varieties are the same, generalizing \textup{\cite[Theorem~$5.11$]{clarke2021matroid}} for forest point-line configurations.
+Theorem~\ref{gc 3} provides the defining equations for forest configurations.